sfowles/theme-magic/README.md

 ### Features
 * Auto generates a light mode composition from a dark mode composition
 * Auto generates a dark mode composition from a light mode composition
+* Able to re-theme multiple compositions and multiple different themes simultaneously
 * Automatically updates frame names to reflect the new color theme, while retaining existing formatting

 ### How to run in dev